Thermae Bath Spa Review

 Image Credit: Philip Edwards & Thermae Bath Spa

-Although it was the end of September and quite nippy outdoors, the sun was shining and felt so warm on our faces.
-With my eyes closed I could have almost convinced myself I was abroad on holiday!
-It really was so pleasurable I could have stayed in this pool for the entire time and happily paid the £37 to do so for an escape from everyday life and a short break from being Mummy!
+Although it was the end of September and a little chilly outside, the sun was shining and felt warm on our faces.
+With my eyes closed, I could almost imagine I was abroad on holiday.
+It was so relaxing that I could have stayed there the entire time and happily paid the £37 just for that pool alone.

-It has also convinced me that we need a holiday abroad with a pool that isn’t freezing ASAP!
+It felt like a little escape from everyday life and a much-needed short escape from everyday life from being “Mummy”.
+It also convinced me that we need a holiday abroad soon - somewhere with a pool that isn’t freezing!

 Our First Time at Bath Thermae Spa by Lylia Rose UK Lifestyle Blog (5)